Adabot123/NeuroData/README.md

 ```

 ## Creating a requirements.txt file
-To create a `requirements.txt` file that contains all of the packages installed in your virtual environment, run the following command:
+To create an `environment.yml` file that contains all of the packages installed in your virtual environment, run the following command:

 ```
-pip freeze > requirements.txt
+conda env export > environment.yml
 ```

 You should run this command every time you install a new package in your virtual environment.